The Green Man of Knowledge: Summary

-An old widow has a son named Jack, who is considered a fool.
-Jack sits by the ashes and plays cards with his pet, a collie-dog.
-When he is 21 years old, he leaves home to seek his fortune elsewhere.
-He goes to a place called "Land of Enchantment", where - the narrator describes - animals and birds can talk.

-Feeling hungry at a certain point of the journey, Jack meets a speaking robin.
-He goes to a thackit cot by the roadside, eats some porridge and sleeps on a feather bed.
+An old widow has a foolish son named Jack, who sits by the ashes and plays cards with his pet, a collie-dog.
+When he is 21 years old, he leaves home to seek his fortune elsewhere and goes to the "Land of Enchantment", where - the narrator describes - animals and birds can talk.
+Jack meets a speaking robin, then goes to a thackit cot by the roadside, where he eats some porridge and spends the night.
 The cot's owner, an old woman, advises him to let people talk to him first.

-Jack leaves the cot and walks a bit more.
-He hears some bells - the sign of a village nearby.
-Jack goes to the village and enters an inn.
-He sees some men playing cards with another one dressed all in green.
+Later, Jack hears some bells and reaches a village, where he spends time in an inn.
+He sees some card-playing men, among which a person in green.
 Jack plays with the gentleman in green and wins.
 The gentleman in green says his name is Green Man of Knowledge, who lives in a place "east o' the moon and west o' the stars".
 Jack decides to follow the man further into the Land of Enchantment, despite the innkeeper's warnings that the Green Man of Knowledge will lead him to certain death.

-Jack reaches the house of another old woman, who gives him a piece of knitting for him to sit on and a piece of advice to always look forward, never looking behind him.
-Jack uses the piece of knitting and flies to the house of a third old woman.
-The third old woman greets him and tells Jack is approaching the Green Man of Knowledge's castle.
-She also gives him some advice: there is a bridge that leads to the castle, but it turns into a spider's web (a trap).
-The only way to get across is by traversing the river with the help of the Green Man's youngest daughter, the most powerful of his three daughters; they come to bathe in a river that runs under the bridge, the two elder become black birds, the youngest a white one; he should to steal the garments of the Green Man's youngest daughter to force her to help him get across to Green Man's castle.
+On the road, Jack passes by the house of another old woman, who gives him a piece of knitting he uses and reaches year another old woman's house.
+The third old lady says Jack is close to the Green Man of Knowledge's castle, and warns him that the bridge leading to the castle is a trap, since it turns into a spider's web, so he must secure the help of the Green Man's youngest daughter, the most powerful of the three, by stealing her garments when she becomes a white bird to bathe in the river with her elder sisters.
+It happens thus, and Jack reaches the castle of the Green Man of Knowledge.

-The Green Man of Knowledge greets Jack and welcomes him into his house.
 That night, the Green Man's youngest daughter comes to Jack's room and tells him "he spelled her", and that she loves him, so she will help him in whatever her father asks of him.